kewbish/revshare/docs/README.md

 > :warning: This rev-share specification is not 100% accurate, due to the probablistic nature and the limitations of the Web Monetization format.

 > :warning: Nesting `<rev-share>` elements will not 'nest' the revenue sharing pointers (revshare.js does not take nesting levels into account).
 Using `<rev-share>` tags on one nesting level is recommended.

+> :warning: If no `<rev-share>` elements are found, the monetization `<meta>`'s content will be set to `undefined`.
+This should be handled in your application, and the payment pointer set to a fallback value.